What Are Credit Card Convenience Checks and How Are They Used?

 A convenience check borrows money against your existing credit card line, so your credit isn’t verified when using a check.
 Since convenience checks let you access your credit line through another method other than swiping or tapping your card, they can encourage you to borrow more from your account.

 If you borrow large amounts from your credit card account, it can increase your credit utilization ratio.
-Keeping a high credit utilization ratio can adversely impact your credit score.
-However, if you repay your balance responsibly and are mindful of your utilization — both key credit card rules to follow — convenience checks can have minimal impact on your credit.
+Keeping a high credit utilization ratio could negatively impact your credit score.
+However, if you repay your balance responsibly and are mindful of your utilization — both key credit card rules to follow — convenience checks may have minimal impact on your credit.

 Alternatives to Credit Card Convenience Checks

-Although convenience checks are a viable option when you need cash, there are other lower-cost options than turning to your credit card.
+Although convenience checks are a viable option when you need cash, there are other lower-cost options.

 Personal Loans

 Borrowing a personal loan gives you access to cash at what is probably a lower, fixed APR compared to the variable cash advance APR from your credit card.
-Some lenders also don’t charge fees of any kind for personal loans.
 However, you’ll need to undergo a credit check and have strong credit for the most competitive rates.

 Earning Extra Income